mapnik/mapnik.github.com/_posts/2012-06-17-mapnik-sprint-2012-day1.md

 http://f.cl.ly/items/1d3q2b1l2y0f0t2l2t0q/vector_ios_rendering.mov).
 I also started experimenting with wrapping Mapnik in a pure and simple C API.
 The motivation here is that a C API could provide a more stable endpoint for apps using Mapnik, could make things like [PyPy](http://pypy.org/) python bindings support (through ctypes, or [node-ffi](https://github.com/rbranson/node-ffi)) easy, and would allow ObjC iOS applications to call into Mapnik directly from C without needing to compile as ObjC++.
 It was great that just uttering my interest in this topic prompted some sage advise from [Howard Butler](https://github.com/hobu) about important design considerations for [theadsafe concurrency in C API's](https://twitter.com/howardbutler/status/214114362498101248).

 ## Thank you
-Thanks to all the participants and especially [MapBox](https://twitter.com/#!/MapBox), for hosting us and providing a delicious catered lunch from [Taylor Gourmet](http://www.taylorgourmet.com/)!
+Thanks to all the participants and especially [MapBox](https://twitter.com/#!/MapBox), for hosting us and [Bonnie](https://twitter.com/bonnie/status/213355117641084929) for organizing a delicious catered lunch from [Taylor Gourmet](http://www.taylorgourmet.com/)!